sebastianmsz/coffebara/README.md

-# Odin CSS Practice Project - Coffeebara-Café ☕️
+# Coffeebara-Café - Odin CSS Practice Project ☕️
-Hello, this is the repository for the Coffeebara-café website, ive started this this project to test my new knowledge on CSS and CSS-Flexbox as part of my journey to learn front end development as a self taught student following the Odin Project curriculum.
+Hello, this is the repository for the Coffeebara-café website, ive started this this project to test my new knowledge on CSS and CSS-Flexbox as part of my journey to learn front end development as a self taught student following the [Odin Project curriculum.](https://www.theodinproject.com/dashboard). **Notice:** This and the other projects from the [Odin Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations) won't be updated.
+This is to keep a record of my learning progress and document how my work was when I started in web development.

 ## Project Description